 The fourth industrial revolution, or Industry 4.0, is on the radar of all major OEMs and their suppliers.
-Does it have the power to change automotive manufacturing processes across the globe—bringing more revenue to businesses and customized products to end-users?
+One of its elements, augmented reality (AR), is already disrupting automotive manufacturing processes.
+Which other technologies behind Industry 4.0 technologies can bring more revenue to businesses and customize products for end users?

 Customer demand for customized vehicles and ultra-personalized services is growing.
-As of now, over half of drivers are willing to pay up to 500$ more for additional functionality, including infotainment and increased security.
+More than 50% of drivers are currently willing to pay up to $500 more for additional functionality.
+That includes infotainment, better in-car HMI design, and increased security.

-Maybe the numbers don’t sound very impressive right now.
-But this is only the tip of the iceberg for mass personalization in the automotive industry, leading to a host of new opportunities for manufacturers, OEMs, and tier suppliers of every level.
-Current expectations are ambitious, and the industry believes it’ll reach $3.7 trillion in value by 2025.
+Perhaps the numbers don’t sound that impressive right now.
+But this is only the tip of the iceberg for mass personalization in the automotive industry, and will lead to a host of new opportunities for manufacturers, OEMs, and tier suppliers of every level.
+Providers of car-related services, like smart charging stations or shared mobility projects, will also be among the winners.
+Current expectations are ambitious, and the industry believes it will reach $3.7 trillion in value by 2025.

 The emerging trend for mass personalization goes hand in hand with the Industry 4.0 concept that focuses on a more tailored customer experience.
 And this means that the impact of the Industry 4.0 technologies, including IoT, advanced robotics, and AI, will be getting more pronounced for the car industry.

 In the most basic terms, Industry 4.0 stands for smart factories, where humans and machines collaborate closely in a connected ecosystem.
-Basically, Industry 4.0 is all about data that is collected, structurally organized, and comprehensively visualized.
+Basically, Industry 4.0 is all about data.
+Data is collected, structurally organized, comprehensively visualized, and remotely controlled, like OTA updates in connected cars.
 In the most advanced cases, data is used to generate actionable solutions with little to no human input.

 Let’s look at some practical use cases where the implementation of Industry 4.0 technologies has brought about serious benefits to car manufacturers.